9 minsPublished on 5/31/2022

 Disclaimer: The following is for informational purposes only and should not be construed as financial advice.

 Gold has dominated investment markets for centuries.
-But over the past decade, Bitcoin's rising popularity has demonstrated how a blockchain-based distributed network can store value intrinsically while enabling secure, borderless transactions.
+But over the past decade, Bitcoin's rising popularity has demonstrated how a blockchain-based distributed network can store value intrinsically while enabling efficient, borderless transactions.

-The world's first cryptocurrency quickly established itself as “digital gold”, and although it’s being tested in today’s bear market, investors have been adopting Bitcoin as a hedge against inflation, recession, and socio-economic disasters.
+The world's first cryptocurrency has been called “digital gold”, and although it’s been tested in bear markets, investors have been adopting Bitcoin as a speculative hedge against inflation, recession, and socio-economic disasters.

-But what is it exactly that makes Bitcoin digital gold, and how does this leading cryptocurrency compare to tangible, real-world gold that glitters and glistens?
+But why has Bitcoin been called digital gold, and how does this cryptocurrency compare to tangible, real-world gold that glitters and glistens?

 This article examines the similarities and differences between Bitcoin and gold using metrics such as regulation, utility, liquidity, and volatility.